parlance-zz/g-diffuser-bot/README.md

                     - This branch has the latest out-painting implementation.
                     - Major overhaul to how arguments, parameters, and input/output files are handled

+Vision for the g-diffuser-lib project:
+ - In the near future the diffusers library (https://github.com/huggingface/diffusers) being developed and promoted by hugging-face will expose multi-modality sampling abilities, meaning we will be able to arbitrarily mix and match input and output types.
+Tasks like txt2music, music2img, and everything in-between will be possible, and all of this will be coming within the next few months, not the next few years.
+ - The goal of the project is to provide the best possible front-end, interface, and utilities for the diffusers library and to enable regular users to access these powerful abilities with a free and easy-to-use package that supports their local GPU and as many OS's / platforms as possible.

 Installation:
  1)  clone this repository to a folder of your choice (or click the green "code" button up top and click "download zip")